 Campaign Manager or Media Trader:

 This member of your team is the key individual to set up and optimize campaigns.
 They should have an understanding of programmatic space, capabilities, and dynamic pricing.
-It is important for them to have a good comfort level with hands-on technology platform operation as they will be one on the team digging into the campaign.
+It is important for them to have a good comfort level with hands-on technology platform operation as they will be one on the team digging into the campaign, often overcoming programmatic hurdles as they appear.

 Traditionally the accounts receivable team has been in charge of billing and collecting from clients for all media buying.
 With self-serve digital media buying platforms, this team can do the same thing for all media bought through self-serve tools.
 They should have access to billing receipts and campaign spend reports so they can accurately bill your end client.